• Skip to main content

 Did you know the first Pride parade took place 50 years ago in June, 1970?
 These picture books about the history of the fight for LGBTQIA+ rights will inform your kids about the important figures and events in the movement for LGBTQIA+ equal rights, as well as teach empathy, kindness and the value of including others.

-Collage of lgbtq picture books for kids
+Collage of LGBTQ history books for kids.

 We harm our children if we teach them–either with words or actions–that it is okay to otherize people who may not be like ourselves.
 In addition, LGBTQIA+ youth, and those who have friends and family who identify as such deserve to be valued and to see their stories in books, too.
 I hope you will share these titles with your children, starting a conversation about how you–and they–can work towards equal rights and acceptance for all.